revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 print(y)
 ```

-One of the coworkers is asking what is this error and how will you resolve this error and whether is it mandatory in python or not.
+One of the coworkers is asking what this error is and how will you resolve the error and whether it is mandatory in python or not.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- After running the above code got the `IndentationError`: expected an indented block, because indentation is missing at line 4 and line 6.
+- After running the above code, we get the `IndentationError`: expected an indented block, because indentation is missing at line 4 and line 6.
-- Yes, In python indentation is mandatory. if not done properly the code is not executed properly and might throw errors.
+- Yes, in python, indentation is mandatory.
+If not done properly, the code is not executed properly and might throw errors.
 Indentation is usually done using four space characters.
 - Correct code is mentioned here,

 ```python